CMHWorks/AuditFLIX.info/index.md

 ## AuditFLIX Dashboard Display
-The AuditFLIX Dashboard displays real-time AuditPRO compliance issues in various Bar Graphs and List Grids.
+The AuditFLIX Dashboard displays real-time AuditPRO compliance issues in various bar graphs and list grids.
 The Bar Graphs are designed to report real-time Open Issues, Closed Issues and the Average Number of Days an Issue is open for a certain duration of time.
 The List Grid displays the details for each of the open compliance issues.

 #### Open Issues Bar Graph
 This Bar Graph displays the number of open compliance issues currently within your environment by Date and Count of Open Issues.
 The Bar Graph only renders for a specified length of time (ex.
 30 Days).